gitpod-samples/template-php-laravel-mysql/README.md

 This is a [Laravel with MySQL](https://laravel.com) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

-This Laravel installation is with [Laravel Sail](https://laravel.com/docs/10.x/installation#choosing-your-sail-services).
-IT is the most powerful, but the first boot takes a couple of minutes.
-This is because service images have to be pulled from Docker Hub and the base Sail container has to built.

-If you're looking for a light alternative, consider using [GitPod Sample for Laravel and SQLite](https://github.com/gitpod-samples/template-php-laravel-sqlite)

 ## Next Steps

 Click the button below to start a new development environment: